minprog/prog-project/info/10 Syllabus.md

-*June 2015*
+# Programmeerproject

+*Winter 2016 (mind you: this page is not final)*

 The programming project is the final course of the programming minor, and for the first time, you'll be able to create your very own piece of software from scratch.
-With this experience, we hope to enable you to independently study computer science or go simply out in the world and start creating your own software.
+With this experience, we hope to enable you to independently study computer science or simply go out in the world and start creating your own software.

 ## Instructors

 Martijn Stegeman
 *instructor*

-Thijs Coenen
+Gosia Migut
 *instructor*

+Daan van den Berg
+*instructor*

 Jaap van Bergeijk
 *teaching assistant*

-Jelle van Assema
+Jasper Linmans
 *teaching assistant*

-Ben Witzen
+Julian Jansen
+*teaching assistant*

+Gracia Redder
+*teaching assistant*

+Maarten Inja
 *teaching assistant*

 Please send your e-mails to <help@mprog.nl>, but more importantly, ask questions during daily meetings!